WordPress Dashboard Explained

 What options do you see on the Dashboard menu?

-The WordPress Dashboard provides a navigation menu that contains menu options such as posts, media libraries, pages, comments, appearance options, plugins, users, and tools, as well as settings on the left side.
+The WordPress Dashboard provides a left-hand navigation menu that includes options for posts, media libraries, pages, comments, appearance, plugins, users, tools, and settings.
 This is where you’ll update and configure your site using different options.

-Your Dashboard makes it very convenient to customize the settings of your website with a few clicks.
-It lets you manage different sections of your site and change the entire look of your website by changing the theme or adding new functionalities via plugins.
+Your Dashboard lets you customize your website’s settings in a few clicks.
+It enables you to manage different site sections and change the overall look by switching themes or adding new functionality via plugins.

 The WordPress Dashboard Menu options are listed below: